 The series COVID-19 Webinars offered by JABSOM Geriatric Medicine (2:00 – 2:30pm) is organized by Dr. Aida Wen and the Geriatrics Department at JABSOM and CEUs are available.
 More information (click on ‘Upcoming sessions‘ for details) and registration page

-- More recorded webinars on our Webinar COVID-19 page
+For recorded webinars please visit our Webinar COVID-19 page

 NHPCO: Coronavirus Disease 2019 (COVID-19) Shared Decision-Making Tool (March 19, 2020) PDF file